 or London Bridge Hospital.
 Transplant surgery and immediate follow up is currently only available at London Bridge.

 Private sector transplant surgery is only permissible in the UK with a living donor.
 If the potential recipient has antibodies to the blood group or tissue type of the donor then the transplant may still be possible: please enquire.

 Dr Game has a research interest in transplantation.
 However, these techniques are research tools only and are not yet validated for clinical practice.

 Outpatient Clinic and Inpatients:

 (6th Floor Southwark Suite)

-For all private patient appointments please contact
+For all private patient appointments please call HCA contact centre

 See Fees and contacts tab